MultiSafepay/docs/content/integrations/woocommerce.md

 **Support**
 The Integration Team will do their best to help you install third-party packages, but we can't guarantee perfect compatibility.

-**Attention Dutch merchants**

-We strongly recommend **not** applying surcharges to [pay later methods](/pay-later/).
-This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).
 </details>

 ## Updates